Table of Contents

 Anything that supports the lumbar region of the spine is called lumbar support.
 More often than not, lumbar supports are made from a soft cushion or a pillow.

 What does lumbar support do?
-It is placed to fill the gap between the seat back and your spine.
+This office chair part is placed to fill the gap between the seat back and your spine.
 The aim is to give the natural S-shaped spine maximum support and hence comfort, to rest.
 This ensures that your lower back does not get overworked while supporting your torso, especially when working long hours.
 The lumbar support position is critical and should be positioned correctly.

 Let us explore types of lumbar support.